Tutorial: Signin Compose

 }

-Unlike open(), which we run only once upon app launch, we could be executing save() multiple times during the lifetime of the app, once every chatterID lifetime.
+Unlike open(), which we run only once upon app launch, we could run save() multiple times, once for every chatterID lifetime, during the lifetime of the app.
 Since we only need one instance of the encryptor cipher, we create it using the lazy() delegate.

 The lazy() delegate defers initialization of a variable until its first use and, like singleton, there will only be one instance of it and its creation is thread-safe.